'It' Is Still On Fire At The Box Office

 “It” was handily September’s most-anticipated new movie, but its record-breaking performance at the box office has surpassed even the most generous expectations.
-A flurry of headlines this week christened it the highest-grossing horror movie of all time.
-That statistic isn’t exactly true, but it does speak to the stamina of Stephen King’s famous tale about a child-abducting killer clown.
+A flurry of headlines this week anointed it the highest-grossing horror movie of all time.
+That statistic isn’t exactly true, but it nonetheless speaks to the stamina of Stephen King’s famous tale about a child-abducting killer clown.

 First, the raw data: Opening-weekend forecasts indicated “It” would earn an impressive $60 million domestically; instead, the movie took in a colossal $123.4 million, marking the heftiest September debut in history.
 “It” enjoyed more gargantuan returns during its second weekend in theaters.
 To date, it has collected $236.3 million stateside ― a sum that will continue to rise over the next few weeks.